 You can make all parts of your fishing adventure fun.
-Involve your kids in the preparation, build the excitement with talk of big fish, and manage expectations with jokes about coming home empty-handed.
+Involve your kids in the preparation, build the excitement with the talk of a big fish, and manage expectations with jokes about coming home empty-handed.

 If the trip turns into half fishing, half

-chasing bugs and squirrels, let it happen.
+chasing bugs, and squirrels, let it happen.
 Especially for really young kids,

 fishing should be a soft sell; too much pressure and you may find yourself

 It might go without saying, but you should